mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-setup.md

     !!!
 Note
         **Do not remove anything already present in the authorized_keys file.
 Be careful to append your key to the end of the file rather than replacing its contents.**

-=== "SuperCloud"
-    To add your SSH key to SuperCloud, please follow the steps outlined below:

-    1. Navigate to the [SuperCloud SSH Key Addition Form](https://supercloud.mit.edu/requesting-account#adding-keys) and follow the instructions to add your SSH key.
-    2. If you encounter any problems during the SSH key submission process, refer to the [SSH Troubleshooting Checklist](https://mit-supercloud.github.io/supercloud-docs/ssh-troubleshooting-checklist/) for guidance.

 ## Testing your SSH Key Setup